 Cheese, especially goat cheese is an excellent source of fat soluble Vitamin A which is essential for teeth healing.
 Dairy products in general are teeth healing, especially if raw or fermented (fermented dairy products include cheese, yogurt and kefir).

 Steak Tartare, made from very high quality raw tenderloin beef mixed with raw egg is a super teeth healing food because the best way to ensure that your body can assimilate essential nutrients and minerals is when you eat animal protein raw.
 If you are worried about intestinal parasites from eating raw meat, just freeze the whole steak for 14 days before you make the dish- which must always be prepared at the last minute.

 Fumet or fish head broth; this version of fashionable and uber-healthy bone broth is particularly associated with virility.
 Made with carcasses and heads of fish it is rich in fat soluble vitamins and minerals including iodine and calcium.
 Drink the broth as a light clear soup or use as the base for a chowder or sauce.

 You might be able to find a fancy French or tapas style restaurant where these items are on the menu or you can prepare them at home.
 They're not difficult to make or serve once you've found suitably high quality ingredients (which isn't always easy in some places).
 Your teeth, hearts (and the rest) will thank you!

 But what about dessert?
 Check out this blog post where I introduced my favourite teeth healing sweet treat: the anti-cavity candy also known as yummy gummies.

-If you would like to know more about teeth healing foods and how they support your teeth and gum health, check out the replay of my Feed Your Teeth webinar (50 minutes) and download the handy pdf guide to eating for your teeth health.
+If you would like to know more about teeth healing foods and how they support your teeth and gum health download Feed Your Teeth my handy e-book guide to eating for your teeth health.